poppafuze/bashrc/README.md

 place the dotfile in your home dir

 ## more info
-this works with user-level adn root-level .bashrc
+this works with user-level and root-level .bashrc